nadasalem155/image-processing/README.md

 🎯 Use Cases

-Quick photo touch-ups.
+Quick photo enhancements and artistic effects.

-Learning and experimenting with OpenCV & PIL.
+Learning and experimenting with OpenCV & PIL functions.

-Building a foundation for advanced AI-based image editing projects.
+Foundation for more advanced AI-powered editing projects.